xiema/rs_compile/README.md

 An EOF Token is automatically added to the end of the Token sequence.
 This EOF Token has a TokenTypeId of -1.
 The TokenTypeIds are also used subsequently in parsing the token sequence.

-The given regexes must be able to handle all chars in the input to tokenize successfully.
+The given regexes must be able to handle all chars in the input to tokenize successfully (except for inner characters of SURROUND tokens).
 For well-defined behavior, the IGNORE regex should be defined to consume all chars in between valid tokens.

 To do:
-> Recognize surrounds (parentheses, quotes, etc.)
-> Ignore comments
 > Configure trimming of whitespace